rixx/twitch-tools/rewards/etymology.md

 - "ear" has strong PIE roots as many fundamental words do.
 Ohr, øre, aus (greek), auris, ausis (lithuanian)
   unrelated: an ear of corn, west saxon æher, related to ähre, Latin acus (chaff), greek akoste (barley) – all generally from *ak, pointy thing (-> acid, acute, exACerbated) etc
+- 'Persuade' comes from Latin suādēre 'to advise'.
+  Suādēre likely once meant 'to make sweet/agreeable', as it shares a root with suāvis 'sweet' - from which English gets 'suave'.
+  Both words are related to 'sweet' itself, as well as to Greek hēdonḗ 'pleasure' - hence 'hedonism'.